Olympiastadion (Berlin): 1990–2004: Reunified Berlin

 In 1998, Berliners debated the destiny of the Olympiastadion in light of the legacy it represented for Germany.
 Some wanted to tear the stadium down and build a new one from scratch, while others favoured letting it slowly crumble "like the Colosseum in Rome".
 Finally, it was decided to renovate the Olympiastadion.

 FIFA chose it as one of the venues of the 2006 FIFA World Cup.
 The State of Berlin hired a consortium composed of Walter Bau AG and DYWIDAG that won the €45 million franchise.
 The consortium took charge of the operation of the facilities together with Hertha BSC and the Government of Berlin after the remodelling.
 On 3 July 2000, the renovation began with a ceremony presided over by the Chancellor Gerhard Schröder, accompanied by Eberhard Diepgen (Mayor of Berlin), Franz Beckenbauer and Prof. Dr. Ignaz Walter.

 2004–present: Multi-purpose arena

-The re-inauguration celebrations of the new Olympic Stadium were carried out on 31 July 2004, and 1 August 2004.
+The re-inauguration celebrations of the new Olympiastadion were carried out on 31 July 2004, and 1 August 2004.
 On that day, Saturday, the party began with performances from Pink, Nena and Daniel Barenboim.
 It culminated at night with the opening ceremony.
 On day two, friendly matches were played between different categories of the club Hertha BSC and visiting teams.
 On 8 September 2004, Brazil played Germany.

 From 2003 to 2007, the stadium was home to the Berlin Thunder.

 In 2011, the venue hosted the World Culture Festival organized by the Art of Living where 70,000 people meditated for peace.

+In 2015, the venue hosted the 2015 UEFA Champions League final.

 In 2018, the venue hosted the 2018 European Athletics Championships.

+In 2024, the venue hosted the UEFA Euro 2024 final.

+In 2025, the venue hosted the NFL International Series between the Indianapolis Colts and the Atlanta Falcons.